Categories: things to do

 Victoria Square Belfast

 Northern Ireland’s biggest and brightest shopping centre.
-Inside Victoria Square, there are two floor levels, with ninety eight shops, Odeon Cinema and a dozen eateries.
-With Northern Ireland’s first House of Fraser store and Hollister.
+Inside Victoria Square you'll find shops, an Odeon Cinema and lots of eateries.
+Highlights include Five Guys, House of Fraser, Urban Outfitters, and Hugo Boss.

 The Great Room Restaurant at The Merchant Hotel